-Work order software allow managers to schedule use of assets and allocation of resources in order to maintain load-sharing among all resources.
-Apart from making the best use of the assets, this prevents over-use of one particular resource, thereby extending its overall lifetime while reducing any added overhead costs due to wear and tear.
+Work order software allows managers to schedule the use of assets and allocation of resources in order to maintain load-sharing among all resources.
+Apart from making the best use of the assets, this prevents the over-use of one particular resource, thereby extending its overall lifetime while reducing any added overhead costs due to wear and tear.

 Improved quality control

-While offering such a wide range of benefits, such CMMS software also allow you to maintain industry benchmarks in maintenance operations.
-Additionally, it provides valuable means for key decision makers to analyze completed work to spot process inefficiencies and identify potential improvements, thereby making the overall maintenance process extremely efficient.
-Ultimately, a work order management software accomplishes two major business goals: completing the work quickly and cost effectively without compromising on quality.
+While offering such a wide range of benefits, such CMMS software also allows you to maintain industry benchmarks in maintenance operations.
+Additionally, it provides valuable means for key decision-makers to analyze completed work to spot process inefficiencies and identify potential improvements, thereby making the overall maintenance process extremely efficient.
+Ultimately, work order management software accomplishes two major business goals: completing the work quickly and cost-effectively without compromising on quality.